akashGitAgni/android-starred-repositories/README.md

-An application to display top 120 popular Android repositotries.
+# An application to display top 120 popular public Android repositories.

 Applications pulls and displays following information about Repository:
   - id